ahmedalkadi/Ahmed_Alkadi_Portfolio.github.io/_portfolio/portfolio-1.md

 - It is a national project to have the first steps in manufacturing a locally-made Electric vehicle.
 - This project is in cooperation with the Military Technical College as well as some other engineering schools.
 - This project is sponsored by the Academy of Scientific Research & Technology and the Arab Organization for Industrialization with a budget of 11 million Egyptian pounds (~450K USD).
-- The prototype of the electric vehicle is planned to be finalized by June 2023.

 ## The Battery Cooling System Design